 In the fourth quarter of fiscal 2017, the Company launched Project Sunrise, a comprehensive three year transformation intended to simplify the organizational structure and reduce costs.
-The transformation is expected to deliver approximately \$500 million in annualized cost savings by fiscal 2020 that will allow the Company to grow its earnings and re-invest in the business, growing both its sales and earnings.
-The organizational structure changes will create a nationally managed company with the ability to leverage its \$24 billion national scale.
+The transformation is expected to result in at least \$500.0 million in annualized cost savings by the end of fiscal 2020.